Building Vecino Feliz's Tool-Sharing Concept Through Validated User Experience Design

 59 years old, Baby Boomer, married, small business owner

-Motivations: To monetize unused tools and build connections with neighbors.
+Needs: To monetize unused tools and build connections with neighbors.

 So, Eduardo and Antonio each have very different challenges.